pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 this.

 Let's be harsh — if the player misses, they lose all their points.
-This should happen if the player presses `j` but the mole is _not_ in costume number `1`.
+This should happen if the player presses `j` but the mole is _not_ wearing costume number `1`.
 We need something like Scratch's

 ``` scratch
 if <> then